mrpejker/cardano-e2e-example/tutorial/server_side/on_chain.rst

 to compile these functions to Plutus, we must use the *Plutus Prelude* instead of the *Haskell Prelude*.
 To avoid confusion about which Prelude we are using, we add the ``NoImplicitPrelude`` pragma at the top of the module.
 As a result we don't have any of the common Haskell types and functions in this scope.
-We must explictly import from the Plutus Prelude all we need:
+Thus we must explictly import from the Plutus Prelude all we need:

 .. code:: haskell